max-fish/covid-19-contact-tracing-app/README.md

 11. Add your Apple ID account.
 If you don't have an Apple ID account, please make one here: [Create Apple ID](https://appleid.apple.com/cgi-bin/WebObjects/MyAppleId.woa/wa/createAppleId?localang=GB-EN&app_id=2083&returnURL=https%3A//secure4.store.apple.com/uk/shop/signIn%3Fc%3DaHR0cHM6Ly93d3cuYXBwbGUuY29tL3VrL3Nob3AvYmFnfDFhb3MyZDU3OTMzMWMyYjA4NDE2M2M4OTU4ZDEyNTJjNmMwZmMzNGMxMTY5%26r%3DSCDHYHP7CY4H9XK2H%26s%3DaHR0cHM6Ly93d3cuYXBwbGUuY29tL3VrL3Nob3AvYmFnfDFhb3MyZDU3OTMzMWMyYjA4NDE2M2M4OTU4ZDEyNTJjNmMwZmMzNGMxMTY5)
 12. Once your Apple ID account is added to Xcode, select in the team menu.
-13. When you select your team, Xcode it will you tell you that it "Failed to register bundle identifier", because
+13. When you select your team, Xcode will you tell you that it "Failed to register bundle identifier", because
 "No profiles for 'com.example.covid19ContactTracingApp' were found".
 14. To fix this, think of any unique bundle identifier and replace the